The advantage of a good translator

-A gentleman aged 95 had brought up six sons, and helped the first five to buy their own homes.
-He had lived for some years with the sixth son and his wife, and relations were strained.
-Their house was coowned with the father, who would not pass on his share, as he had done for the others.
+A gentleman aged 95 (who spoke no English) had brought up six sons, and helped the first five to buy their own homes.
+He had lived for some years with the sixth son and his wife, but relations were strained.
+Their house was coowned with the father, who would not pass on his share as he had done for the others.